All Because of You (Daryle Singletary album)

 All Because of You is the second studio album by American country music singer Daryle Singletary.
 It was released on October 8, 1996, via Giant Records.
 Although its lead-off single "Amen Kind of Love" reached #2 on the U.S. country singles charts, the next two singles ("The Used to Be's" and "Even the Wind") both missed Top 40.
 The album was produced by David Malloy and James Stroud, who also produced Singletary's 1995 self-titled debut.

+Musical style

+All Because of You has been described as a neotraditional country album, with Singletary's vocal performances compared to traditional country musician Merle Haggard.